Club América: Clásico Capitalino

 The rivalry between Club América and Club Universidad Nacional is known as the "Clásico Capitalino", due to the fact that both teams are based in Mexico City—the country's capital.
 The first match between the two clubs took place on 1 July 1962, where América hosted UNAM, who had recently been promoted from the second division.
 In Mexico the match is often perceived as the representation of a struggle between two antagonistic powers and institutions: Club América is regarded as the club representing the establishment and the wealthy.
 The fact that the club is owned by the mass media company Televisa has further intensified this image.
 Club Universidad, representing the Universidad Nacional Autónoma de México, identifies itself as the club of the intellectuals and middle-class.
 The rivalry is particularly fierce from UNAM's side: according to surveys the majority of their supporters consider América as their main rival.
 However, America's fans see it as an important match but deem the match against Chivas as more important.

 Clásico Joven

-Club América's other capital-based rival is Cruz Azul, with whom they compete in the derby known as the "Clásico Joven" (Juvenile Classic in Spanish).
-Although both teams reside in Mexico City, Cruz Azul originated in Jasso, Hidalgo.
+Club América's other capital-based rival is Cruz Azul, with matches between the two known as the "Clásico Joven" ("Juvenile Classic" or "Young Classic" in Spanish).
 In a similar perspective between América and UNAM's rivalry, the rivalry between América and Cruz Azul is also seen as based on social class differences: América representing the wealthy and powerful while Cruz Azul is said to represent the working class, hence fans of Cruz Azul and the team itself being dubiously referred to by the nickname of "Los Albañiles" (bricklayers in Spanish), a reference to Cruz Azul's eponymous parent company, which is one of Mexico's major companies specializing in concrete and construction.